Code Tips14 min read

 }

-The API returns structured errors, supports batch sending, and provides webhook events for delivery tracking.
-The dashboard shows rendered previews of every email sent — invaluable for debugging template issues in production.
+The API returns structured errors, supports batch sending, and gives you webhook events for delivery tracking.
+The dashboard renders a preview of every email you send, which saves a lot of back-and-forth when debugging template issues in production.

 Where Resend shines

-• React Email native — pass JSX directly, no render-to-HTML step required.
+• React Email native: pass JSX directly, no render-to-HTML step.

-• TypeScript SDK — fully typed responses, autocomplete for every option.
+• TypeScript SDK: fully typed responses with autocomplete for every option.

-• Built-in email previews — see rendered HTML in the dashboard without additional tooling.
+• Built-in email previews: rendered HTML visible in the dashboard without extra tooling.

 Where it gets tricky